sowmyadevadiga71/-Bookstore-website-using-Bootstrap-Components/README.md

 ## 💻 Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- Bootstrap 5
+- Bootstrap

 ---